 After installing the libraries, the next step is to import all the required libraries.
 Refer to the following code snippet:

-This will load everything required to process images, execute OCR, and convert the extracted tabular data into an Excel file.
+This will load everything required to process images to WebP, execute OCR, and convert the extracted tabular data into an Excel file.

 Step 2 – Configure Tesseract Path